In partnership with the University of the West of England, UWE Bristol

 I’m planning on an industry placement year; how does this fit in with me?

 This will not be difficult to accommodate but will require some planning.
 During your year in industry you may either continue your flight and theory training or suspend it.
-Once you are through selection, our Training Advisor will sit down with you and devise an individual training plan which will accommodate your year away from UWE.
+Once you are through assessment, our Training Advisor will sit down with you and devise an individual training plan which will accommodate your year away from UWE.

 I’d like to budget accurately; is it possible to be more precise?

 Yes, it is.
-There are several variables (e.g. any previous flight training, currency exchange risk and future price rises), so this will not be a fixed-price programme, but part of the individual planning process, immediately after your successful selection, is to help you produce an accurate budget.
+There are several variables (e.g. any previous flight training, currency exchange risk and future price rises), so this will not be a fixed-price programme, but part of the individual planning process, immediately after your successful assessment, is to help you produce an accurate budget.
 An example is shown here.